Where to Stay in Bangkok: A Comprehensive Guide for Travelers

 Sukhumvit: For People Who Want Bangkok on Easy Mode

 We have a complicated relationship with Sukhumvit.
-On one hand, it's undeniably convenient — the BTS Skytrain rattles overhead and can shuttle you across the city in 20 minutes, the dining scene is genuinely excellent (we've had some of the best Japanese food of our lives within a 10-minute walk of Asok), and there's a hotel or serviced apartment for literally every budget.
-On the other hand, parts of it feel less like Bangkok and more like a generic international city that happens to have temples nearby.
+The BTS Skytrain rattles overhead and shuttles you across the city in 20 minutes, the dining scene is genuinely excellent (some of the best Japanese food of our lives sits within a 10-minute walk of Asok), and there is a hotel or serviced apartment for every budget level imaginable.
+The problem is that parts of Sukhumvit feel less like Bangkok and more like a generic international city that happens to have temples nearby.
+It is convenient in the way a well-designed airport lounge is convenient: comfortable, efficient, and slightly soulless.

 Your Key to Effortless Travel